nickcherry/alexa-adventure/README.md

 ## Tests

-To run the test suite, run the following from the project root:
+To run the test suite, be sure that Dynamo is available (`npm run dynamo`), then run the following from the project root:

 ```shell
 npm test
 ```

-To run the test suite with debugging enabled, run the following from the project root:
+To run the test suite with debugging enabled, be sure that Dynamo is available (`npm run dynamo`), then run the following from the project root:

 ```shell
 npm run test-debug